Frequently Asked Questions

 No, as long as your CSV has a header row you can just map the required columns to any column in your CSV when you schedule your report.
 You can also save these mappings against your project so they're pre-populated next time.

-Yes, when scheduling your report you can exclude by order status (e.g. you may wish to exclude cancelled orders) or by customer ID (e.g. you may wish to exclude any orders placed by your internal staff).
-You can even filter by order channel and remove all orders placed before and/or after a particular date from your report during the report scheduling process.
+Yes, when scheduling your report you can exclude by order status (e.g. you may wish to exclude cancelled orders), order channel, or by customer ID (e.g. you may wish to exclude any orders placed by your internal staff).
+You can even remove all orders placed before and/or after a particular date from your report during the report scheduling process.
 You can of course just remove any order rows you don't want to include in your report from your CSV file before you upload it too.

 Any orders with an order value of 0 or less will automatically be excluded from the import process.
 In addition, any months with zero orders and revenue will be excluded from charts and tables in your report.